BruceMacD/XRay-Pneumonia-Classifier/README.md

 * Edge filters will be prelearned.
 * By adding a tiny bit where did we get on competition spread.
 * Using a fraction off the data what is the impact/risk on model?
-* If you do weird things show you looked for realted work.
+* If you do weird things show you looked for related work.
 * Fair bit of related work stuff.

 ## Work Log